newhavenrb/conferences/07_Why_Is_A_Math_Proof_Like_A_Unit_Test.md

 ## About Daniela
 Always wanted to be a mathematician
-Mathematicians dont need to think about reality Mathematicians live in the world of concept
+Mathematicians don't need to think about reality Mathematicians live in the world of concept
 Care about context of problem, not necessarily a solution Transitioned into Rails very quickly because TDD from the very get-go